jbrownrs/cowify_extension/README.md

 ![Amazon screenshot with cows replacing the product images](amazon_screenshot.jpg?raw=true "Amazon website with cows")

- Click again to reapply the images replacement (as the cow images are randomly selected each time an image may not change).
+Click again to reapply the image replacement.
+Note: as the cow images are randomly selected each time, an image may not change.